Kashmiri separatist leader Altaf Shah dies of cancer at AIIMS: Family | Law-Order

 An inconsolable Ruwa Shah, who was fighting her father's case, told PTI: ''We were informed about abu's (Shah) passing away late last night.''
 On Tuesday evening, she said that the body has been handed over to family members after completion of necessary formalities and they are on their way home to complete the last rites.

-Shah's body was embalmed at AIIMS before it was transported to the airport in police escort.
+Shah's body was embalmed at AIIMS before it was transported to the airport with police escort.

 In a tweet, Ruwa Shah said, ''Abu (father) breathed his last at AIIMS, New Delhi.
 As a prisoner.''
 Shah, a resident of Srinagar's Soura locality, was arrested on July 25, 2017, in the case being probed by the National Investigation Agency (NIA).